Types of Depression

 What Is Psychotic Depression?

-With psychotic depression, delusional thoughts or other symptoms of psychosis accompany the symptoms of depression.
+With psychotic depression, delusional thoughts (false, fixed beliefs) or other symptoms of psychosis (such as hallucinations) accompany the symptoms of depression.
 With psychotic depression, there's a break with reality.
 For example, someone may feel that they are being punished for having sinned or committing a crime, or they may believe their body is decaying.

 For in-depth information, see WebMD's Psychotic Depression.